Shapovalov, Diallo Through to Indian Wells Second Round, Galarneau Falls to Monfils

 March 4, 2026

-Gabriel Diallo was back in the win column on the ATP Tour, recording his first tour-level victory since his first match of the year in Hong Kong.
+Gabriel Diallo was back in the win column, recording his first victory in an ATP Tour main draw since his first match of the year in Hong Kong.
+Diallo defeated world No. 94 Mattia Bellucci 7-6(5), 6-4 in the BNP Paribas Open first round on Wednesday.

 The Canadian No. 2 only faced one break point in the match which came late in the second set, comfortably saving Bellucci’s opportunity.
 Diallo wasn’t the most efficient when holding break point, converting on one of seven, but that lone break in the second was enough to see out the rest of the contest.